 • Navigating the job application process: Psychometric tests, interviews, assessment centres, and presentations

 Social media and information applications are transforming business.
 This module introduces students to the practice and strategy development of digital and social media design.
-The module uses a practical approach; students will learn and apply interactive technologies and web-based social media management tools to support digital marketing activities.
+The module uses a practical approach; students will learn and apply design skills to support digital marketing activities.
 Contemporary social media issues and business cases will be introduced and discussed.

-• Applications of digital media tools and technologies, and user-centered web design and management
+• Applications of digital media tools and technologies

 • The challenges and opportunities of digital social media